Booyaka101/dynamic-jobs-economy/USER_MANUAL.md

 Notes:
 - Refresh/Invalidate require the player to be online.
-- History limit is clamped between 1 and 100; non-numeric defaults to 10.
+- History displays are paginated; use `[page] [size]` (size clamped, defaults applied on invalid input).
 If no entries or file is missing, a friendly message is shown.
-- Economy large-amount confirmation prevents accidental big changes; use `/djeconomy confirm` after the warning.
+- Economy large-amount confirmation prevents accidental big changes.
+When a large action is initiated, you'll be prompted to type a reason in chat; it's stored with the pending confirmation and recorded in history on `/djeconomy confirm`.
 Configure behavior via `economy.admin_confirmation.threshold` and `economy.admin_confirmation.expiry_seconds` in `config.yml`, then apply with `/djeconomy reload`.

 #### Tab Completion
 - Admin tab completion is case-insensitive and permission-aware at the root.